[Editor’s Note: Click here for the SHOT Show 2020 coverage.]

 Smith & Wesson 986 Revolver – This is the second 9mm revolver being introduced by S&W at the 2014 SHOT Show.
 This is a Pro Series gun: a step up from the regular revolvers, but not hand tuned like the Performance Center stuff.
 This will be a seven shot handgun with a stainless steel frame and titanium cylinder.

-Model 66 Brought Back by Smith & Wesson – S&W will be showing the new/re-introduced Model 66 Combat Magnum at the 2014 SHOT Show.
+Smith & Wesson Model 66 Review – S&W will be showing the new/re-introduced Model 66 Combat Magnum at the 2014 SHOT Show.
 The revolver will be built on a stainless steel K-frame and will have the same sights, look and feel as the original.
 Synthetic grips, not wood, are standard.
 I have a feeling this one will be a good seller for the company.

 The New S&W M&P Bodyguard – Smith & Wesson has done a gun mashup with the M&P line and the Bodyguard 380.
 The result?
 The M&P Bodyguard 380.
 The new handgun will have the functionality of the original Bodyguard with enhancements from the M&P line.
 This one could be a real winner or a true disaster.
 Lets hope the company executes on this.

 Dan Wesson Guardian in .38 Super – The .38 Super seems to be making a resurgence with new guns being chambered for it from SIG SAUER and now Dan Wesson.
 The Guardian is a popular 1911-style carry gun with a bobtail and other great features.
 With nine rounds of .38 Super, it should help anyone get home even if the goblins come out to play.